rucka/vagrant-hadoop-dev/README.md

 - *Linux Users:* Install an NFS daemon, e.g. `apt-get install nfs-kernel-server`
 - Clone this repo
 - Run `vagrant up` from the root of the cloned repo.
+- Connect to hadoop machine running `vagrant shh`
+- Start hadoop running both `start-dfs.sh` and `start-yarn-sh`
+- Verify installation typing `jps`

 setup install follow components:
 - hadoop 2.4.0
 - pig 0.12.1

-REMARK: do not use this configuration in production!
+*do not use this in production environment!*

+For full details see tutorial [How to Install Hadoop on Ubuntu 13.10](https://www.digitalocean.com/community/tutorials/how-to-install-hadoop-on-ubuntu-13-10)